Your career and stress can be a funny thing.

-Take action: After a hard week at work, it’s also pretty tempting to hit happy hour and drink until you forget your problems.
+Take action: After a hard week at work, it may be pretty tempting to hit happy hour and have a few drinks.
 But binge drinking can have serious health repercussions that go beyond a hangover, even in your 20s.
-Research has shown that those in their early 20s who binge drink have an increased risk of high blood pressure.
+Research has shown that those in their early 20s, who binge drink, have an increased risk of high blood pressure.
 Instead, stop after a glass of wine and try other, healthier ways of relaxing, such as exercise or meditation.

-In your 30s, it can be harder to maintain a work-life balance as your responsibilities on the job may be increasing as you’re settling down with a partner, buying a house and possibly even having kids.
-You may stay in a dead-end job or one you hate, because you feel you have no choice and need the paycheck.
+In your 30s, it can be harder to maintain a work-life balance as your responsibilities on the job may be increasing and as you’re settling down with a partner, buying a house and possibly even having kids.
+Lack of satisfaction, growth and fulfillment at work may also become a source of stress in this decade of life.

 Take action: If you’re unhappy at work, make finding a new job a priority.
-Research suggests that those who hate their jobs in their late 20s and early 30s may have more health problems, including depression and sleep problems — well into their 40s.
+Research suggests that those who dislike their jobs in their late 20s and early 30s may have more health issues, including depression and sleep problems — well into their 40s.
 In the meantime, it can be empowering to write down what is causing you stress at work and develop an action plan for each specific issue.

-As you enter your 40s, you may become increasingly more worried about your financial situation.
+As you enter your 40s, you may become increasingly worried about your financial situation.
 You may worry that you’re not making enough or about your long-term job security.
-A 2015 American Psychological Association Survey of Stress in America found that 76 percent of 36 to 49 year olds reported money is a somewhat or very significant factor of stress levels.
+A 2015 American Psychological Association Survey of Stress in America found that 76% of 36- to 49-year-olds reported money is a somewhat or very significant factor of stress levels.

 Take action: Look on the bright side.
-A study that included 70,000 women found that the most optimistic women in the group had an almost 40 percent lower risk of dying from heart disease, stroke or respiratory disease, 52 percent lower risk of dying from infection and a 16 percent lower risk of dying from cancer.
+A study that included 70,000 women found that the most optimistic women in the group had an almost 40% lower risk of dying from heart disease, stroke or respiratory disease, 52% lower risk of dying from infection and a 16% lower risk of dying from cancer.
 Not sure how to find the silver lining?
 The study’s authors suggest keeping a gratitude journal or writing down acts of kindness you do for others.

 Take action: It’s more important than ever to exercise.
 Even if you weren’t as active as you could have been in your youth, you’ll experience less stress if you start now.
 Make time for your friends — studies have shown that those with a supportive social network are less stressed and are happier overall.
 Lastly, meditate.
 It helps you relieve stress and calm your mind and your body, not to mention help you get some shut-eye.

 If your stress is getting to a level you are unable to handle and nothing else is working, reach out to your primary care physician for help.
 If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment to schedule an appointment.